WD, Shullsburg FFA chapters notch wins at national convention

-EPWORTH, Iowa -- A pair of local teams recently took home top honors at the National FFA Convention & Exp.
+EPWORTH, Iowa — A pair of local teams recently took home top honors at the National FFA Convention & Expo.

 The Epworth West Dubuque FFA chapter placed first in the Horse Evaluation Career Development Event during the convention last week in Indianapolis.
 The Shullsburg (Wis.)
 FFA chapter also placed first in the Marketing Plan Career Development Event, according to the National FFA Organization.